-PAGE I. INTF RODUCTION AND OVERVIEW # II.
-WIOA CORE AND REQUIRED PARTNER COORDINATION Α. Coordination with AJCC Partners and WIOA Memorandum of # Understanding B. Partners' Efforts to Collaborate on Co-Enrollment and Case # Management C. One-Stop System's Use of Technology and Other Remote # Strategies D. Coordination of Workforce Activities and Support Services # E. Physical and Programmatic Accessibility for Individuals with # Disabilities III.
-STA TE STRATEGIC PARTNER COORINDATION A. Coordination with County Human Services Agency and Other # Local Partners That Serve Individuals Accessing CalFresh Employment and Training Services B. Coordination with Local Child Support Agency and Other Local # Partners Serving Individuals That Are Non-Custodial Parents C. Coordination with Local Partnership Agreement Partners # Established in Alignment with the Competitive Integrated Employment Blueprint and Other Local Partners That Serve Individuals with Developmental and Intellectual Disabilities D. Coordination with Community-Based Organizations and Other # Local Partners That Serve Individuals Who Are English Language Learners, Foreign Born, and/or Refugees IV.
-WIO A TITLE I COORDINATION A. Staff Training and Professional Development to Increase Digital # Technology Skills B. Frontline Staff Training and Professional Development to # Increase Cultural Competency and Effectiveness in Working with Individuals and Groups that Have Been Exposed to Trauma C. Coordination of Rapid Response and Layoff Aversion Activities # D. Services and Activities Available under WIOA Title I Adult and # Dislocated Worker Programs E. Services and Activities Available under WIOA Title I Youth # Program F. Entity Responsible for Disbursal of Grant Funds and the # Competitive Process Used to Award Contracts for WIOA Title I Activities ,,, G. How the Local Board Fulfills the Duties of the AJCC Operator # and/or the Career Services Provider or Selection of AJCC Operators and Career Services Providers
+PAGE I. INTR RODUCTION AND OVERVIEW 4 II.
+WIO WIOA CORE AND REQUIRED PARTNER COORDINATION A. Coordination with AJCC Partners and WIOA Memorandum of 7 Understanding B. Partners' Efforts to Collaborate on Co-Enrollment and Case 12 Management C. One-Stop System's Use of Technology and Other Remote 13 • Strategies 4.4 D. Coordination of Workforce Activities and Support Services 14 E. Physical and Programmatic Accessibility for Individuals with 15 Disabilities III.
+TE STRATEGIC PARTNER COORINDATION A. Coordination with County Human Services Agency and Other 18 Local Partners That Serve Individuals Accessing CalFresh Employment and Training Services B. Coordination with Local Child Support Agency and Other Local 19 Partners Serving Individuals That Are Non-Custodial Parents C. Coordination with Local Partnership Agreement Partners 19 Established in Alignment with the Competitive Integrated Employment Blueprint and Other Local Partners That Serve D Individuals with Developmental and Intellectual Disabilities 20 D. Coordination with Community-Based Organizations and Other 20 Local Partners That Serve Individuals Who Are English Language Learners, Foreign Born, and/or Refugees E. Coordination with Local Veteran Affairs, community-based 21 L. organizations, and other local partners who serve veterans 21 F. Coordination with Strategic Planning Partners to address 22 environmental sustainability IV.
+WIO A TITLE I COORDINATION IV.
+A. Staff Training and Professional Development to Increase Digital 23 Α. Technology Skills 23 В. Frontline Staff Training and Professional Development to 24 ٥.
+Increase Cultural Competency and Effectiveness in Working with 4 Individuals and Groups that Have Been Exposed to Trauma C. Coordination of Rapid Response and Lavoff Aversion Activities 24

-٧. CONSIDERATIONS FOR PROGRAM YEARS 2021 - 24 VI.
-APPENDICES Α. Stakeholder and Community Engagement Summary (Attachment 1) # B. Public comments received that disagree with the Local Plan (Attachment 2) # C. Signature Page (Attachment 3) #
+D. Services and Activities Available under WIOA Title I Adult and Dislocated Worker Programs 27 E. Services and Activities Available under WIOA Title I Youth Program 30 F. Entity Responsible for Disbursal of Grant Funds and the Competitive Process Used to Award Contracts for WIOA Title I Activities 34 G. How the Local Board Fulfills the Duties of the AJCC Operator and/or the Career Services Provider or Selection of AJCC Operators and Career Services Providers 35 V. CON SIDERATIONS FOR PROGRAM YEARS 2025 - 2028 38 VI.
+APP ENDICES A. Stakeholder and Community Engagement Summary (Attachment 1) 41 B. Public comments received that disagree with the Local Plan (Attachment 2) 43 C. Signature Page (Attachment 3) 44